jcompE/demo-test/README.md

 # demo-test
-This is for SCM demo project
+This is for CTU Tech Talk

 # Introduction
-This is a Demo Project for IT EL3
+This is a Demo Project for Tech Talk

 # Getting Started
 Directory/File Structure